SHEDOOMTC/Basic_Moco_1/README.md

 The **capstone project** provides the opportunity to integrate all the knowledge and skills in all the modules.
 It will not be directly related to any single idea in the different modules; rather, it will be a complex real-world problem which will require you to apply your understanding of many concepts and practical skills from the different modules.

 This will be organized around three areas in **Google Collab Notebook**.
-The notebooks will consist of **solved** and **unsolved** versions.
-The student will only have access to the unsolved one.
-On completion, the student can mail his/her solved version to Email and then receive a copy of the solved one.
+The notebooks will consist of steps and instructions on the sections that require the students input.

 ## References

 The list of references is very long and mostly provided at the end of the pdf copy of each module.
-However, we still present a few important references.

-The tutorials by Vina

-The codes from Pat Walters

 ## Contact Us

+For questions or issues, please contact us @ [Reslar Labs](reslarscience@gmail.com)  **&copy; 2026**, or [Dr. Oluyemi](oluyemiwm@abuad.edu.ng) or [Shadrach Eze](shadrachchinecheremeze@gmail.com).